 Yes!
 The car loan company and repo company both have lawyers, you need one too if you want to win!

 In Florida, if you have missed payments on your payment history or violate the financing agreement, auto loans or finance company with a security interest in your vehicle that can repossess it.
 There is no requirement for the company to send you a pre-repossession notice.
 The repossession must be done by a licensed “recovery agent” who is trained to carry out vehicle repossession, but they cannot use violence or force to do so.
 Wrongful repossession occurs when there is a breach of peace during the voluntary repossession process.

 Repossession agents, who are also known as the repo man or men, are legally permitted to seize your car without prior notice as long as they can do it peacefully in accordance with Florida law.
 However, they are not allowed to enter your home without permission or force their way in.
 Additionally, they cannot break any locks to reach the vehicle.
 Repo companies are not allowed to use physical force or deception when retrieving the car, so they usually try to take the car without directly facing the owner to prevent any disturbance.

 Examples of wrongful repossessions are:

-- The repossession involve a breach of the peace.
+- The repossession process included a violation of the peace.